HTML formatted content allows you to provide a rich interactive experience for your contacts by including images, color, and hyperlinked text.

 - Define descriptive Alt Text (alt="text") and Title Text (title="title") for your images.
 In many email clients, this text will render in the HTML message even if the image does not.
 It will help the contact understand what the images are and sometimes peak their curiosity to display the images.

 - Use an HTML verification tool to check your HTML for proper syntax.
 Use an Internet Search engine and search for 'HTML Validator' or 'Markup Validation'.

 - Use inline style tags.
 Some email clients do not support HTML style sheets.

 Many browsers will strip items from your email message before it is delivered to the contact, so it is best to avoid the following:

 - Embedded objects, such as Flash and Java Applets

 - Audio or Video

 - External Style Sheets

 HTML email does not support embedded Flash.
-If you would like your subscribers to see a flash animation, host the flash file and then include a link to the file in your content.
+If you would like your contacts to see a flash animation, host the flash file and then include a link to the file in your content.
 If you are attempting to create a sense of dynamic content, use animated GIFs.
 Animated GIFs work in most email clients and many tools are available to create them.

 Some email clients do not support forms.
 For example, you may wish to include a Poll, Sign-Up form, or FTAF form in your content.
-Consider your recipients carefully, test your campaign in all browsers, and provide a Display Message link for those subscribers who can not access the form directly through the message.
+Consider your recipients carefully, test your campaign in all browsers, and provide a Display Message link for those contacts who can not access the form directly through the message.